Hammam Spa Tips – Our Surreal Moroccan Massage Experience

 I was still walking around half-naked with nothing but my disposable underwear and rubber shoes and Dave was still wrapped up in his loincloth but things were winding down.

-It was time to get our aching muscles worked on.
+After the steam room, the scrubbing on the marble slabs and the confusion of being wasted and bathed, it was finally time to get our aching muscles worked on.
 It was the moment I was looking forward to.
 My very first Moroccan massage.

-I was led to yet another room where I was placed on a massage table made of slippery plastic.
-I had a half-hour massage that was on one hand very relaxing and on the other quite uncomfortable.
+I was led to yet another room by the attendant where I was placed on a massage table made of slippery plastic.
+I had a half-hour massage that was on the one hand very relaxing and on the other quite uncomfortable.

 The woman kept massaging my breasts.
 It seemed that with each pass of whichever body part she was massaging, she always made her way to my boobs.
 Is she supposed to massage my breasts?